 If you require some rehabilitation before going home, a physical medicine and rehabilitation doctor will see you and make specific recommendations regarding your discharge.
 You need to be able to walk, eat, urinate, and your surgical wound must be healing well.

 Lumbar Fusion Recovery at Home

-- You should continue to gradually increase your activity and walking within and outside the home is encouraged.
+- You should continue to gradually increase your activity.
+Walking in and outside of the home is encouraged.

-- Avoid lifting above the waist level and above your head for any prolonged period of time
+- Avoid lifting above the waist level and above your head for any prolonged period.

 - You are not allowed to drive a car.
 Your doctor will give you specific instructions about driving on discharge or when you follow-up in the office.
 You can ride as a passenger in a car as directed and must always wear your seatbelt.